MarioLange1983/FanticAnalyzer/README.md

 **Q: Why do I need a Serial/License Key?**
 A: The license key is required to maintain a connection with the user base for feedback and to prevent uncontrolled distribution of this experimental tool.

-**Q: Why is a Stadia Maps API Key required?**
-A: The navigation and routing features are powered by Stadia Maps/Valhalla.
-Due to the associated cost factor for API calls, users are required to provide their own (free tier) API key.

 **Q: Is my motorcycle supported?**
 A: This tool is primarily tested on the 2024 Caballero Deluxe.
 Other models using the e-shock module (see "Supported Models") are likely compatible but untested.